albalushiaj/MechaCar_Statistical_Analysis/README.md

  - Sale Package

  Hypothesis: Null and Alternative
- - Null Hypothesis (Ho): MechaCar comparable care is correctly priced based on KPIs, and competition.
+ - Null Hypothesis (Ho): MechaCar comparable car is correctly priced based on KPIs, and competition.
- - Alternative Hypothesis (Ha): MechaCar comparable care is NOT correctly priced based on KPIs, and competition.
+ - Alternative Hypothesis (Ha): MechaCar comparable car is NOT correctly priced based on KPIs, and competition.

 Statistical Tests:
  - Multiple Linear regression  to determine if the factors that have correlation or not to price.